tracym/book_searcher/README.md

 {"query": "bugs"}
 ```

 This will return the `id` which can later be used for accessing the search results.
-The link to the documents returned from the search will appear as the `document` link.
+The link to the documents returned from the search will appear as the `documents` link.

 Sample response: